MattBroach/DjangoRestMultipleModels/README.md

 # Features

-* Send multiple serialized models as separate arrays or one merged list
+* Send multiple serialized models as separate arrays, one merged list, or a single JSON object
 * Sort different serialized models using shared fields
 * pagination (sort of)
-* Filtering -- either per queryset or on all queryset
+* Filtering -- either per queryset or on all querysets
 * custom model labeling

 For full configuration options, filtering tools, and more, see [the documentation](https://django-rest-multiple-models.readthedocs.org/en/latest/).